Should my child do an apprenticeship or a degree?

 route for them.

 More students are also choosing to stay close to home and go to their local college to study higher education courses.
-This can be a good option if your son/ daughter wants to study a job related course, so has a good idea of where they want to go next eg Business, computing, countryside management.
+This can be a good option if your son or daughter wants to study a job related course, so has a good idea of where they want to go next eg Business, computing, countryside management.

 Careers and routes.